 When it comes to selecting the right Visual Assistance solution, leading organizations naturally require an enterprise-grade platform proven to support tens of thousands of employees, with the scalability to support more agents and end users in different geographic locations.

 It’s also important to bear in mind that even in the current climate, regular IT and security requirements still apply.
 Companies need to determine whether a solution is aligned with privacy regulations, offers complete security through full end-to-end traffic encryption, and supports the browsers they’re using.

 Many organizations are also seeking remote support software for technicians that integrates with their existing field service applications or platforms.

 Visual Assistance solutions have been around since the middle of the last decade.
 For most buyers, the core priority has always been reducing costs and enhancing productivity.
-In the new reality created by COVID-19, ensuring both service delivery continuity and safety have also come to the fore.
+The new reality created by COVID-19 is still with us, where both service delivery continuity and safety have also come to the fore.

-The current pandemic may have reached a plateau and lockdown restrictions may be starting to ease, but lessons have been learned.
-Enterprises around the world have discovered the power of Visual Assistance for cutting operational costs and delivering the rapid response service that customers demand.
+The current pandemic may have reached an end, but lessons have been learned.
+Enterprises around the world have discovered the power of visual assistance for cutting operational costs and delivering the rapid response service that customers demand.
 Choosing the right vendor that can walk you through this difficult time is essential in terms of building the technological foundations of sustainable service delivery, whatever the future may hold.